 There's no hassle of giving change, no need to keep track of funds, and no worry about holding money or wondering if calculations are correct.

-You sit back and watch your Depot Dollars accumulate!
+You sit back and watch your donations accumulate!

 7. No Inventory to Manage